Holy Trinity Cathedral of Tbilisi: Architecture

 The cathedral consists of nine chapels (chapels of the Archangels, John the Baptist, Saint Nino, Saint George, Saint Nicholas, the Twelve Apostles, and All Saints); five of them are situated in a large, underground compartment.
-The overall area of the cathedral, including its large narthex, is 3,000 square meters and the volume it occupies is 137,000 cubic meters.
-The interior of the church (nave) measures 56 metres by 44 metres, with an interior area of 2,380 square metres.
-The height of the cathedral from the ground to the top of the cross is 87.1 metres (height of stairs 1 metre).
-The underground chapel occupies 35,550 cubic metres and the height is 13.1 metres.
+The cathedral mainly consists of two parts — above-ground and underground sections.
+The overall height from the zero level to the top of the cross is 86.1 metres (the cross itself is 7.5 metres tall).
+The underground section of the Lavra has two floors.
+The foundation of the cathedral is at a depth of 14.07 metres, and the floor of the lower level is at 13.07 metres (plus 1 metre for the foundation).
+According to these measurements, the total height of the Holy Trinity Cathedral is 100.17 metres (86.10 + 14.07).
+The cathedral's length is 70.45 metres, and its width is 64.68 metres.
+The total area of the cathedral is approximately 5,000 square metres.

 Natural materials are used for construction.
 The floor is made of marble tiles and the altar will also be decorated with mosaic.
 The painting of the murals is being executed by a group of artists guided by Amiran Goglidze.

 The Sameba complex, the construction of which is already completed, consists of the main cathedral church, a free-standing bell-tower, the residence of the Patriarch, a monastery, a clerical seminary and theological academy, several workshops, places for rest, etc.